onewelcome/example-resource-gateway/README.md

 [![CircleCI](https://circleci.com/gh/Onegini/example-resource-gateway.svg?style=shield&circle-token=6136616c3a42e02dbc404ba9fb568c493f0dc969)](https://circleci.com/gh/Onegini/example-resource-gateway)

 This example shows the basic functionality a resource gateway should support.
-The project is build based on Spring Boot.
+The project is built based on Spring Boot.

 The resource gateway supports bearer token usage via the authorization header according to [RFC6750](https://tools.ietf.org/html/rfc6750).
 This access token is validated via the Onegini Token Server.
-If the access token was proven to be valid the actual resource is returned.
-In this example the device api of the Token
-Server is exposed as resource.
-So in this example the Token Server acts as a resource server as well.
+If the access token was proven to be valid, the actual resource is returned.
+In this example resource gateway the [device api](https://docs.onegini.com/msp/stable/token-server/api-reference/end-user/device-v4.html) of the Onegini Token Server is exposed as resource.
+In this example the Onegini Token Server acts both as an authorization server and as a resource server.

 ```
   +-------------+                           +------------------+                                          +-----------------+